last updated Sunday, September 25, 2011

 Optical activity (=the ability to rotate the plane of polarized light) is a direct result of chirality.
 Often times, the chirality is based on the existance of at least one chiral center, which has four different ligand attached to it.
 These four ligands can be oriented in two ways around the center, leading two different molecules that are called enantiomers.
 These two molecules are mirror images of each other.
 They are not superimposable.

-These enantiomers are identical in most tests like melting point, boiling point, infrared spectroscopy, NMR spectroscopy, etc. However, they behave differently when it comes to the rotation of plane-polarized light or when placed in a chiral environment.
+Enantiomers are identical in most tests like melting point, boiling point, solubility, infrared spectroscopy, NMR spectroscopy, etc. However, they behave differently when it comes to the rotation of plane-polarized light or when placed in a chiral environment.

 How can enantiomers be separated from each other?